eeliuqin/california-readmission-rate-analysis/README.md

 ## Step 4 Conclusion and Recommendation
 **Conclusion**:
-- Age Disparities: Elderly patients 65 and older had the highest readmission rates.
+- Age Disparities: Patients age 65 and plus were associated with higher readmission rates.
-- Sex Disparities: Male patients had higher readmission rates than Female patients.
+- Sex Disparities: Male was associated with higher readmission rates.
-- Race-Ethnicity Disparities: Readmission rates were highest among African American patients, followed by Native American patients.
+- Race-Ethnicity Disparities: African Americans, followed by Native Americans, were associated with higher readmission rates.
-- Payer Disparities: Patients with Medicare and Medi-Cal had the highest readmission rates and were very close together.
+- Payer Disparities: Patients with Medicare or Medi-Cal coverage were associated with higher readmission rates.
-- County Disparities: Butte County consistently had the highest readmission rates.
+- County Disparities: Butte County had the highest readmission rates in 2011 and 2013-2020.
-- FDR Facility Ratio Disparities: Counties with larger population to General Acute Care Hospital Ratio or population to Rehabilitation Clinic Ratio have higher readmission rates.
+- Population to Facility Ratio Disparities: The ratio of the population to General Acute Care Hospital and the ratio of the population to Rehabilitation Clinic were positively correlated with readmission rates.

 **Recommendation**:
-- Pay more attention to patients groups with have higher readmission rates, provide early discharge planning and follow-up instructions.
-- Open more General Acute Care Hospitals in areas with high readmission rates and scarce hospital resources, and cooperate with nearby hospitals with abundant resources.
-- Open more Rehabilitation Clinics, or provide assistance for patients to connect to those clinics.
+- Further studies are needed to explore the relationships between readmission rates and patient demographics, FDR facilities.
+- A case study is needed in Butte County to identify the root causes of its persistently high readmission rates.